-This is critical, because Tesla, on the one hand, can use its cars to gather the driving data.
+This is critical because Tesla, on the one hand, can use its cars to gather driving data.

 This will enable the company to build its own database of drivers, which can be dynamically scored, to assess their insurance premiums.

-If drivers, can adjust their driving behaviors, by improving their scores, they cal also see their insurance premiums reduced.
+If drivers can adjust their driving behaviors by improving their scores, they can also see their insurance premiums reduced.

-In addition, this might also make the whole lease, less expansive, thus enabling more people to afford to buy a Tesla.
+In addition, this might also make the whole lease less expensive, thus enabling more people to afford to buy a Tesla.

-- Tesla also produces the parts for energy storage, and generation, which is part of the energy infrastructure, critical to power up Tesla vehicles, and makes the whole network of electric cars more valuable.
-While, on the other hand, also working as an infrastructure for third-party electric players, in the future.
+- Tesla also produces the parts for energy storage and generation, which is part of the energy infrastructure, is critical to powering up Tesla vehicles, and makes the whole network of electric cars more valuable.
+While on the other hand, it will also work as an infrastructure for third-party electric players in the future.

-- Lastly, Tesla leverages real-time driving data from its customers, to build a database, and dynamically adjust insurance premiums, which also makes Tesla more affordable.
-Thus, giving the chance to more people to buy a Tesla in the future.
-If the manufacturing helps Tesla push its supply-side to mass scale, real-time insurance rates combined with in-house leases, enable the company to scale the demand-side of the business!
+- Lastly, Tesla leverages real-time driving data from its customers to build a database and dynamically adjust insurance premiums, which also makes Tesla more affordable.
+Thus, giving them a chance to get more people to buy a Tesla in the future.
+If the manufacturing helps Tesla push its supply side to mass scale, real-time insurance rates combined with in-house leases enable the company to scale the demand side of the business!

 Related to Tesla